offensive-packaging/documentation/stunnel4/index.md

             Level is one of the syslog level names or numbers emerg (0), alert (1), crit (2), err (3), warning (4), notice (5), info (6), or debug (7).
 All logs for the specified level and all levels numerically less than it will be shown.

+            The debug = debug (or the equivalent <debug = 7>) level produces for the most verbose log output.
+This logging level is only meant to be understood by stunnel developers, and not by users.
+Please either use the debug level when requested to do so by an stunnel developer, or when you intend to get confused.

-Use debug = debug or debug = 7 for greatest debugging output.
-The default is notice (5).
+            The default logging level is notice (5).

-            The syslog facility 'daemon' will be used unless a facility name is supplied.
+            The syslog 'daemon' facility will be used unless a facility name is supplied.
 (Facilities are not supported on Win32.)

             Case is ignored for both facilities and levels.